RastislavMirek/FlexColorPicker/README.md

 Suggestions, feedback, bug reorts & pull requests are very wellcomed.

 Thanks
 Visual of slider control inspired by popular Objective-C library HRColorPicker.
+Thank you  for using FlexColorPicker!
+If you just have 5 seconds to give back, please star this repository.